 that asthmatic patients should see the doctor immediately after an attack.

-Participants with low misconception was higher across age groups and misconception was not associated statistically with age or gender but associated with educationy status and ethnicity.
+Participants with low misconception was more prevelant across age groups and misconception were not associated statistically with age or gender but associated with educationl status and ethnicity.
 Furthermore, there was no statistically significant association between misconception and religion in contrast to a report that the outcome of asthma is more subject to faith and chance than to the usefulness of treatment.13 Also, misconception was not associated with the asthma status of participants which is in contrast to another report6 where those diagnosed with asthma have better knowledge than those without the disease.

 The effective management of asthma requires a self-management approach including a strong collaboration between the patients and they caregivers as stated in the international asthma guidelines.
 Also, the use of a regular prophylactic inhaler to prevent symptoms of chronic asthma, and regular bronchodilator therapy as required for symptomatic relief.15